bia3334/FIT3143-Parallel-Computing/Lab2/Lab2_Report.md

 This report presents a comparative analysis of parallel computing approaches for finding prime numbers using POSIX Threads and OpenMP.
 The study evaluates performance, scalability, and implementation efficiency across different thread configurations on a system with 20 available CPU cores.

 **Key Findings:**
-- OpenMP demonstrates superior performance with up to 3.00x speedup
+- OpenMP demonstrates exceptional performance with up to 5.45x speedup (n=10,000,000)
 - POSIX Threads implementation shows performance degradation in all test cases
 - Optimal performance achieved with 8 threads using OpenMP
 - Dynamic scheduling significantly outperforms static partitioning
+- Larger datasets (n=10M) show much better parallelization efficiency than smaller ones
+- Thread validation prevents over-subscription and maintains system stability

 ---